-Conventional Septic System Replacement with BAT
+Conventional Septic System Replacement with Best Available Technology (BAT)

-While MDE regulations no longer requires all new septic systems installed to use Best Available Technology (BAT) to reduce the potential new nitrogen loads, there are site-specific reasons that it may be necessary.
-The Carroll County Health Department works with private property owners to replace failing conventional systems with BAT systems.
+BAT systems provide greater nitrogen removal than traditional systems.
+While MDE regulations no longer requires all new septic systems installed to use BAT to reduce the potential new nitrogen loads, there are site-specific reasons that it may be necessary.
+The Carroll County Health of Septics Conventional System Replaced with BAT6: 2009-2022

+Department works with private property owners to replace failing conventional Action systems with BAT systems.
 The Health Department administers monies from the Bay Restoration Fund (BRF) to help pay for eligible systems.